JaninaMattes/NoiseGuided-SmoothLFM/README.md

 By design, Diffusion and Flow-based models lack explicit architectural constraints or dedicated modules for enforcing smooth, disentangled feature extraction.
 While this choice preserves sample fidelity and diversity, it inherently limits interpretability and fine-grained control (Fuest et al., 2024).

-Thereby, novel representation learning-based methods, such as the utilisation of an auxiliary ß-Variational Autoencoder in Flow Matching-based latent space, allowing to enhance the interpretability of the latent space of such high-performance, but multi-step models, can improve generation control and benefit a wide range of recognition tasks.
+Thereby, novel representation-learning-based methods, such as the utilisation of an auxiliary ß-Variational Autoencoder in Flow Matching-based latent space, allowing to enhance the interpretability of the latent space of such high-performance, but multi-step models, can improve generation control and benefit a wide range of recognition tasks.

 In contrast to supervised or heavily engineered methods, our approach introduces a fully self-supervised, representation-learning-based guidance mechanism.
 By integrating a tunable β-VAE encoder, we extract compact, smooth latent codes directly from pretrained generative backbones.
 This enables semantically coherent interpolations without external annotations or handcrafted constraints, providing a scalable and interpretable solution.